General eligibility requirements for financial aid:

-- Be enrolled in an academic program leading, seeking a degree or certificate
+- Be enrolled or accepted for enrollment as a regular student in an eligible degree or certificate program.

-- Maintain satisfactory academic progress according to standards established by the institution.
+- Maintain satisfactory academic progress at the registered Institution.

 For information on these criteria, contact the Office of Financial Aid (787) 766-1717 X 6587